Idea Validation Data Validation Evidence

 The four KILL patterns

-Across 126 KILL verdicts, four structural patterns account for the majority of failures.
+Across the KILL verdicts we issue, four structural patterns account for the majority of failures.
 Recognising which pattern your idea falls into before submitting can help you restructure it — or save you the cost of building it.

 The painkiller nobody takes